Maria7F/TLC-trip-record-data/README.md

 #### Question/need:
 * predict most pickup zone
 * pridict the time of the trip
-* is the price differ between taxi and lyft?
-* can you predict the price of the trip?
+* predict the price of the trip?
-* lyft founded in 2012 how does it looks in line plot comparing it with uber and taxi through the years?
+* predict waiting time and the total profit amount

 #### EDA
 * visualize the average yellow trip per day 2019-10